Thyroid disorders are common. In fact, about 12% of people will experience abnormal thyroid function at some point during their lives.

 Not only are low-thyroid individuals moving less — they're also signaling their livers, muscles and fat tissue to hold on to calories.

 When thyroid levels are low, metabolism switches modes.
-Instead of burning calories for growth and activity, the body stores calories from the diet as fat.
-This causes your basal metabolic rate, or the amount of energy you use at rest, to decrease.
+Instead of burning calories for growth and activity, the amount of energy you use at rest, or your basal metabolic rate, decreases.
+As a result, your body tends to store more calories from the diet as fat.

 Because of this, low thyroid hormone levels can cause weight gain, even if the number of calories eaten remains constant.